bcowell/perpetual-calendar/README.md

-# ashl-calendar
+# perpetual-calendar

-Creates a subscribable .ics calendar that is auto-updated with events by scraping the ASHL schedule for our teams hockey games.
+Creates a subscribable .ics calendar that is auto-updated with events by scraping the perpetual motion's schedule for weekly games.

 # Details